 - Establish a clear and public financial assistance policy highlighting eligibility and how patients can secure financial help

-- In terms of debt collection, hospitals should adhere to fair practices that don’t violate the rights of the patients
+- In terms of debt collection, hospitals should adhere to fair practices that don’t violate the patients’ rights.

 - Understand and comply with the Association of Credit and Collections Professionals, the ACA International, and the Fair Debt Collections Practices Act.

-These guidelines are only AHA suggestions and must be modified to comply with state laws and regulations.
+These AHA suggestions must be modified to comply with state laws and regulations.

 The Benefits of AHA Billing Guidelines

 There are plenty of benefits associated with adhering to the AHA guidelines on billing and debt collection.
 For starters, it helps hospitals establish policies for consistent patient care.
 It also instills a sense of trust and compassion between the community and the hospital.
-Whether a payment is made or not, equal, and standard patient care goes a long way to ensure a hospital’s success.
-At the same time, AHA guidelines assist hospitals in avoiding lawsuits related to unfair debt collection practices or infringement of a patient’s rights.
+Equal and standard patient care goes a long way to ensure a hospital’s success.
+At the same time, AHA guidelines help hospitals avoid lawsuits related to unfair debt collection practices or infringement of a patient’s rights.
 They clarify regulations and make them directly applicable to the medical billing industry.

 We hope this article provided you a quick rundown of AHA and how they assist with medical collections practices.
 If your medical organization needs a reboot on compliant and innovative payment tools, please consider touching base with us.
 Since 2010, our payment solutions have helped countless merchants across the country realize revenue quicker.
 We’re always available for a no-strings-attached review of your current payment system and associated rates.
 Check us out – we look forward to hearing from you!